- Keep Shady Shores Beautiful

-Life Happens Here - Butterfly Garden
+Life Grows Here - Butterfly Garden

 Each fall millions of monarch butterflies migrate to Mexico to a scattering of locations.
 The Eastern Migration starts in March as butterflies travel from Mexico north to Texas and other southern states; over the next few months, the butteflies move north to colonize in the Northern US and Canada.
 In mid-August, the millions of Monarchs migrate south to spend their winters in high-elevation oyamel fir-forests in central Mexico.
 In recent years the migration of the Monarch butterfly appears to be in steady decline.
 This is due in part to several issues including:

 - Loss of milkweed needed for monarch caterpillars to grow and develop, due to habitat conversion and adverse land management.

 - Drought Conditions causing lower milkweed biomass and availability of milkweed in the late summer months.

 - Insecticides and herbicides used to control insects and weeds

 Life Grows Here- becomes a Monarch Waystation.